aksommerville/ra3/README.md

 - - - [ ] Check PulseAudio cleanup, maybe it blocks for the I/O thread or something.
 Pulse does remain in top during the freeze, and CPU doesn't spike or anything.
 - [ ] A missing game shouldn't break list processing. db_list_gamev_populate, we abort if one is missing. tricky...
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?
-- [ ] Buy mom and dad licenses for every software where that's an option.
-- - [ ] Pico-8
-- - [ ] Hughson: Witch N Wiz
-- - [ ] Morphcat: Space Gulls, Micro Mages
-- - [ ] Search for others